marco-mart/Not-A-Team/userstories.md

 # 4. *As a user, I want to be able to jump over obstacles and traps, so that I make progress through the level.*

 ### Elaboration:
-The user should be able to jump over obstacles and traps, occasionally getting caught in one and dying, so that the game isn't easy, and therfore more entertaining for the user.
+The user should be able to jump over obstacles and traps, occasionally getting caught in one and dying, so that the game isn't easy, and therefore more entertaining for the user.
 To do this we will need to create trap/obstacle objects and depending on the trap/obstacle, a script.

 ### Constraints
 none